naderghanbari/gcp-notes/slides.md

 ## Auto ML
 * Offers supervised ML without writing code
 * Labeling service to make labeling easier and faster
+* Pre-trained models
+* Custom models
+  - Trained on a prepared dataset (CSV with naming conventions)
+    - First column: `TRAIN`, `VALIDATION` or `TEST`
+      - Leave empty for `80-10-10` split
+    - Must be clean (no duplicate, no empty rows, etc.)
+  - Compressed ZIP file allowed
+  - Analysis phase before training to determine readiness and sufficiency of data
+* All custom models are temporary!
+  - They get deleted automatically after a while
+  - You have to create new models periodically to keep them alive?
+* REST API for prediction
+  - JSON response with classification and `score` (confidence in `[0, 1]` range)

+### Auto ML Vision
+* Various file formats (up to `30MB` in size)
+* Ingested as `BASE64` text or zip files
+* Remove low frequency labels
+* Most frequent label should have about `100x` images compared to the least frequent one

+### Auto ML NLP
+* Data can be inline text or a reference to a doc in GCS
+* Unicode is not supported at the moment!
+* 6 months max lifetime for a trained model
+  - Re-train to keep it alive and benefit from recent improvements

+### Auto ML Table
+* ML for structured tabular data
+* Collaboration with the Google Deep Mind team
+* Data importable through BigQuery or CSV (GCS)
+* Data must have
+  - `n` in the range `[10^3, 10^8]` (number of samples or rows)
+  - `p` in the range `[2, 80]` (number of features)
+  - Total `size` below `100 GB`

 ## Cloud Dataproc
 * Fully managed Hadoop + Spark ecosystem